indygreg/PyOxidizer/pyembed/docs/oxidized_importer_resource_files.rst

 directory separator, even on Windows.

-``OxidizedFinder.get_resource_reader()`` returns instances of ``OxidizedResourceReader``.
-Each instance is bound to a specific Python
-package: that's how they are defined.
-When an ``OxidizedResourceReader`` receives the name of a resource, it performs a simple lookup in the global resources index.
+``OxidizedFinder.get_resource_reader()`` returns instances of :py:class:`OxidizedResourceReader`.
+Each instance is bound to a specific Python package: that's how they are defined.
+When an :py:class:`OxidizedResourceReader` receives the name of a resource, it performs a simple lookup in the global resources index.
 If the string key is found, it is used.
 Otherwise, it is assumed the resource doesn't exist.

 The ``OxidizedResourceReader.contents()`` method will return a list of all keys in the internal resources index.

-``OxidizedResourceReader`` works the same way for in-memory and filesystem-relative resource locations because internally both use the same index of resources to drive execution: only the location of the resource content varies.
+:py:class:`OxidizedResourceReader` works the same way for in-memory and filesystem-relative resource locations because internally both use the same index of resources to drive execution: only the location of the resource content varies.

-``OxidizedResourceReader``'s implementation varies from the standard library filesystem-based implementation in the following ways:
+:py:class:`OxidizedResourceReader`'s implementation varies from the standard library filesystem-based implementation in the following ways:

 * ``OxidizedResourceReader.contents()`` will return keys from the package's resources dictionary, not all the files in the same directory as the underlying Python package (the standard library uses ``os.listdir()``).
-  ``OxidizedResourceReader`` will therefore return resource names in sub-directories as long as those sub-directories aren't themselves Python packages.
+  :py:class:`OxidizedResourceReader` will therefore return resource names in sub-directories as long as those sub-directories aren't themselves Python packages.
 * Resources must be explicitly registered with :py:class:`OxidizedFinder` as